What Are Long-Tail Keywords? A Guide to Finding Low-Competition Phrases

 A long-tail keyword is a longer, more specific search phrase.
 It gets fewer searches than a broad term, but it's far less competitive and has a much higher conversion rate.
+Mastering them is the key to good keyword research.

 - Head Term (Broad):